DON’T MISS OUT ON

 The purpose of Visions for Children e.V. is to facilitate and improve development cooperation, education and youth aid.
 Through the acquisition of donations (in form of cash, materials or work), €81,874.76 could be raised in 2017 to realize the charitable projects abroad.
 In 2018, the income from donations reached €273,702.38.
 The complete annual reports of the last years can be found here.

-Visions for Children e.V. currently has two part-time employees, one student worker and two marginal employees.
-All employees are also members of the association and belong to the ten-member core team as well as to the 37 active members of the association.
-In addition, the association has 102 supporting members (as of December 2019).
+Visions for Children e.V. currently has two full-time employees, six part-time employees, one student worker and one intern.
+All employees are also members of the association and belong to the 44 active members of the association.
+In addition, the association has 654 supporting members (as of March 2022).

 All income of Visions for Children e.V. can be considered non-material.
 Income is not generated by special-purpose operations, economic business operations or through assets.
 The assets at the beginning of the fiscal year 2018 amounted to €98,447.32 and at the end to €142,829.00.